All photos on this page are courtesy of tOine, the official photographer of the 2010 edition of the Festival in the Desert.

 The Festival in the Desert is a unique event modeled on traditional gatherings and celebrations of the nomadic Tuareg people, the "Blue Men of the Desert", when families and clans come together and celebrate with traditional songs, dances, and demonstrations of manly prowess and female beauty.

 The most remote festival in the world, Mali's Festival au Désert was held for the first time in 2001.
-In 2003 and for several subsequent years, the Festival was held in the Tuareg hamlet Essakane; for security reasons, and to handle the ever-growing crowds, especially in the year of Mali's 50th independance, in 2010 it was moved to Timbuktu.
+In 2003 and for several subsequent years, the Festival was held in the Tuareg hamlet Essakane.
+For security reasons and to accommodate the ever-growing crowds, especially in the year of Mali's 50th independance, in 2010 it was moved to Timbuktu.
 Today the Festival is a showcase of Tuareg culture, and an oppourtunity to promote world peace.
 Some 30 musical groups from around the world are invited each year to perform during the three-day festival.

 This is an opportunity to meet the Tuareg people hosting and attending the festival.
 The day-time festivities include traditional Tuareg music, singing, dancing, poetry, ritual swordplay, camel races and artisans' exhibits.
 The on-stage world-music concerts are held at night, with the lights and sound system powered by electrical generators.

 • Tour transportation is by 4x4 vehicles.